benshanahan1/distdb/README.md

 ## Usage

-1. Run a bunch of instances of the logger: `./logger`
+1. Run a bunch of instances of the logger: `python logger.py`
-2. Run the ventilator and then press enter: `./ventilator`
+2. Run the ventilator and then press enter: `python ventilator.py`

-To change the behavior of the ventilator process, run `./ventilator --help`:
+To change the behavior of the ventilator process, run `python ventilator.py --help`:

 ```
-$ ./ventilator.py --help
+$ python ventilator.py --help
-usage: ventilator.py [-h] [-n NUMBER] [-r RATE]
+usage: ./ventilator.py [-h] [-n NUMBER] [-r RATE]

 optional arguments:
   -h, --help            show this help message and exit